Key Considerations for EB-5 Due Diligence

 2. Project Due Diligence

 Each EB-5 project presents its unique set of risks and opportunities.
 A thorough investigation of the project's viability is essential.
-Focus on:
+It is is essential to identify the best EB5 projects with strong potential for job creation and timely investor repayment.

 3. Financial Structure and Transparency